Uncertainty Relation for Non-Hermitian Systems: Introduction

-The questions arises, what is the fate of the Heisenberg uncertainty relation for the system described by $\mathcal{PT}$-invariant non-Hermitian Hamiltonian?
-This question is critical because the uncertainty relation is the most basic principle of quantum mechanics and its behaviour can be highly validating of the newly proposed theory of $\mathcal{PT}$-symmetric non-Hermitian quantum mechanics.~In this letter, we show that the Hermiticity condition on the operator $O$ can be replaced by a more general condition we call \quotes{good observable} meaning $O^{\dag}G=GO$ and use it to construct the modified uncertainty relation for two such good observables $A$ and $B$
+The question arises, what is the fate of the Heisenberg uncertainty relation for the system described by $\mathcal{PT}$-invariant non-Hermitian Hamiltonian?~This question is critical because the behaviour of uncertainty relation can be highly validating of the newly proposed theory of $\mathcal{PT}$-symmetric non-Hermitian quantum mechanics.~The uncertainty relation for position and momentum for such non-Hermitian systems has been discussed in a rather different context for a continuum model \cite{Bagchi2009}.
+In this work, we show that the Hermiticity condition on the operator $O$ can be replaced by a more general condition we call \quotes{good observable} meaning $O^{\dag}G=GO$ and use it to construct the modified uncertainty relation for two such good observables $A$ and $B$

-Here, $\Delta A_G^2=\la \psi|GA^2|\psi\ra -(\la \psi|GA|\psi\ra)^2$ and $\Delta B_G^2=\la \psi|GB^2|\psi\ra -(\la \psi|GB|\psi\ra)^2$.~A good observable can be either Hermitian or non-Hermitian, and $A$ and $B$ being good observables guarantees that the uncertainty relation beholds in both the $\mathcal{PT}$-symmetric as well as $\mathcal{PT}$-broken phase.~We also show that the non-Hermitian Hamiltonian itself is one of such good observables in the $\mathcal{PT}$-symmetric phase but not in the $\mathcal{PT}$-broken phase, thus indicating the EP for the system.~The pictorial representation of the good observable condition on the Hamiltonian in Fig.~\ref{Figure0} clearly demonstrates that the usual Hermitian quantum mechanics is a special case of $\mathcal{PT}$-symmetric non-Hermitian quantum mechanics under the $G$-metric inner product formalism in the context of the observables.
-Also, MUS in this context are represented by $\eta_G=1$ for $\eta_G$ defined as the ratio of the LHS and RHS of the Eq.~\ref{Heis-Rob_G} and $\eta_G= \eta $ for Dirac inner product $(G=\mathds{1})$.
+for an arbitrary finite dimensional system.~Here, $\Delta A_G^2=\la \psi|GA^2|\psi\ra -(\la \psi|GA|\psi\ra)^2$ and $\Delta B_G^2=\la \psi|GB^2|\psi\ra -(\la \psi|GB|\psi\ra)^2$ and $G$ is a Hermitian positive definite matrix. ~A good observable can be either Hermitian or non-Hermitian and the uncertainty relation is valid in the $\mathcal{PT}$-symmetric as well as $\mathcal{PT}$-broken phase.~We also show that the non-Hermitian Hamiltonian itself is one of such good observables in the $\mathcal{PT}$-symmetric phase but not in the $\mathcal{PT}$-broken phase, thus indicating the EP for the system.~The pictorial representation of the good observable condition on the Hamiltonian in Fig.~\ref{Figure0} clearly demonstrates that the usual Hermitian quantum mechanics is a special case of $\mathcal{PT}$-symmetric non-Hermitian quantum mechanics under the G-metric inner product formalism in the context of the observables.~Also, MUS in this context are represented by $\eta_G=1$ for $\eta_G$ defined as the ratio of the LHS and RHS of the Eq.~\ref{Heis-Rob_G} and $\eta_G= \eta $ for Dirac inner product $(G=\mathds{1})$.~Violation of the uncertainty relation implies $\eta_G<1$ for Eq.~\eqref{Heis-Rob_G} and $\eta<1$ for Eq.~\eqref{Heis-Rob}.